AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Infinity Quote and Purchase Process

-You’ll need information about the drivers you’re looking to add to your policy (including yourself), their names, birthdates and driver license numbers.
+Like with any provider, you’ll need information about the drivers you’re looking to add to your policy (including yourself), their names, birthdates, and driver license numbers.
 You should have your vehicle details available — including the year, make, and model or the VIN number — as well as information about your prior insurer.

 What Types of Auto Insurance Coverage Does Infinity Offer?

 Infinity offers fewer add-on coverage options than other insurers.
-It used to have a free roadside assistance program, but links to the program now redirect to the home page, so it looks to have been discontinued.
+It used to have a free roadside assistance program, but it looks like it’s become a coverage that customers need to pay for.

-Rental Car Reimbursement This coverage pays for a rental car up to the daily limit if your car is in the shop and unusable due to a covered claim.
+Infinity offers rental reimbursement as an add-on, which pays for a rental car up to the daily limit if your car is in the shop and unusable due to a covered claim.
+It may also offer GAP, special equipment, and other coverage options, but it doesn’t provide much information on its website.
+It’s best to call an agent to confirm what’s available.

 You can customize coverages and coverage amounts as long as you meet the minimum limits required in California.